 From context to design: methods and tools

 A first part of UNCEM’s guide focuses on tools for context analysis, the starting point for each project.
 Among the tools presented are SWOT analysis, stakeholder analysis, and analysis in light of the 14 major “Megatrends” identified by the European Commission, i.e., the 14 major ongoing phenomena believed to bring about the greatest changes for human communities in the long run.
-Next, UNCEM’s guide presents the methodology for representing a problem tree, a solution tree, developing a project strategy and formalizing it in a Logical Framework.
+Next, the UNCEM guide presents the methodology for representing a problem tree, a solution tree, developing a project strategy and formalizing it in a Logical Framework.
 The same themes are taken up in the second half of the document, where some typical and important aspects of working on European projects are analyzed: reading the call for proposals and the steps needed to turn an idea into a project, highlighting its added value.
 Finally, UNCEM’s guide analyzes several other more specific and indispensable aspects of building a project: building a partnership, preparing a budget and timetable, developing indicators and a monitoring and evaluation framework.
 These methods and tools, treated effectively and concisely, are a useful addition to what is presented in the chapters of our Guide devoted to how to work on European projects.

 Opportunities and reporting